 If this happens, your stove will become very hot.
-If the stove becomes too hot, an use code will appear on the control panel.
+If the stove becomes too hot, an will appear on the control panel.
 Before starting the stove again make sure the recommended maintenance has been done properly.
-Press the simultaneously for 2 seconds to reset the stove.
-If an code occurs twice, call you dealer.
+Press the and the more buttons and hold simultaneously for 2 seconds to reset the stove.
+If an 11 code occurs twice, call you dealer.
 He will be able to give you some recommendations so this code won't appear again.